stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 Applications additionally support the following account-specific functionality:

 * [Register A New Account](#application-account-register)
+    * and optionally specify your own [account-specific custom data](#application-account-register-with-customData)
 * [Verify An Account's Email Address](#application-verify-email)
 * [Log In (Authenticate) an Account](#application-account-authc)
 * [Reset An Account's Password](#application-password-reset)